osresearch/airbreak/index.md

 The knob needs to be pulled firmly straight away from the board to remove it, which will allow the gasket to be removed.
 Be careful while popping it off the start button on the top of the device.
+It is not necessary to remove the circuit board from the device.

 ## Wiring